Dynamical Jahn-Teller effect in the first excited C$_{60}^-$: Jahn-Teller Effect

 where $\bm{q}$ is the set of all normal coordinates.
 In the present case, the vibronic coupling parameters $V_\Gamma$ correspond to the orbital vibronic coupling parameters $v_\Gamma$:

 in a good approximation because of the very small mixing of the orbitals under JT deformation.

-The vibronic coupling parameters are derived by fitting the model potential to the gradients of NLUMO levels calculated in Ref. \onlinecite{Liu2018b}.
-The calculations were done using DFT calculations with hybrid B3LYP functional, because, indicated by the previous studies, B3LYP could give closer parameters to the experimental data\cite{Iwahara2013, Matsuda2018}, and has a good agreement wit GW approximation calculations \cite{Faber2011}.
-The derived coupling parameters are listed in Table \ref{Table:V}, and one of the fittings are shown in Fig. \ref{Fig:V} (see for the others Supplemental Materials).
+The vibronic coupling parameters are derived by fitting the model potential to the gradients of NLUMO levels of neutral C$_{60}$ calculated in Ref. \onlinecite{Liu2018b}.
+The derivations were done using the DFT data with hybrid B3LYP functional because in the studies of C$_{60}$ anions, this functional has been shown to give the coupling parameters close to those derived from experimental data \cite{Iwahara2010} [In the study, high-resolution photoelectron spectra \cite{Wang2005} was used].
+The coupling parameters derived from the B3LYP data are in good agreement with those from the gradients of the GW quasiparticle levels \cite{Faber2011}.
+Furthermore, with the use of these parameters, the spin gap of C$_{60}^{3-}$ was well reproduced \cite{Liu2018a}.
+The vibronic coupling parameters of C$_{60}^-$ have been derived using local density approximation \cite{Manini2001}, generalized gradient approximation \cite{Frederiksen2008}, and also by post Hartree-Fock calculations \cite{Iwahara2012}.
+Nevertheless, the former two methods underestimate and the latter one overestimates the vibronic coupling parameters.
+Therefore, we expect that the vibronic coupling parameters derived from the gradient of the NLUMO levels are accurate enough to reveal the low-energy states of excited C$_{60}^-$.

-The stabilization energies in the first excited electron configuration are $E_a = 24.04$ and $E_h = 65.58$ meV, which are by 30.7 \% and 32.5\% larger than the stabilization energies of $a_{g}$ and $h_{g}$ mode for the ground configuration, respectively.
-Moreover, almost all the vibronic coupling parameters for the $h$ modes in the $T_{1g}$ state are opposite compared with the case for the $T_{1u}$ state.
-The difference in sign indicates that the relative displacements in the ground and excited electronic states are large, and hence, the vibronic progression under the transition ${}^2T_{1g} \leftarrow {}^2T_{1u}$ tends to be stronger than that under the photoelectron spectra of C$_{60}^-$.
-This tendency is seen in experimental absorption spectra of C$_{60}^-$ \cite{Kondo1995, Tomita2005} and photoelectron spectra of C$_{60}^-$ \cite{Wang2005, Huang2014}.
+The derived vibronic coupling parameters are listed in Table \ref{Table:V} and one of the fittings is shown in Fig. \ref{Fig:V} (see for the other fittings Supplemental Materials).
+In the fitting, the $h_g\epsilon$ deformation is used instead of the $h_g\theta$ with $v_h = -(2/\sqrt{3}) \partial \epsilon_x/\partial q_{h\epsilon}|_{\bm{q}=0}$.
+The stabilization energies (\ref{Eq:Umin}) in the $T_{1g}$ electronic states are $E_a = 24.0$ and $E_h = 65.6$ meV, which are by 30.7 \% and 32.5 \% larger than the stabilization energies of for the $a_{g}$ and $h_{g}$ modes in the $T_{1u}$ ground electronic states, respectively.